Preceded by: pastel set

 Set design

-Devoid of the perpetual bright colours that characterised the former style, the set was noticeable for having periods of substantially darker lighting; in particular, during the Championship of Champions V tournament that took place in early 1991.
-The studio backdrop was the only element to liven up the studio by tinging different colours every so often, as it had done before.
-From its plethora of geometric flourishes, primarily triangular, it could be assumed that this design was inspired by the Art Deco movement prominent in the 1920s and 1930s, albeit lacking the eccentric golds.
+Devoid of the perpetual colour combinations that characterised the former style, the wooden set was noticeable for having periods of substantially darker lighting; in particular, during the Championship of Champions V tournament that took place in early 1991.
+The backdrop was the only element that livened up the studio by tinging different colours every so often, as it had done before.
+From its plethora of geometric flourishes, primarily triangular, it could be surmised that this design was inspired by the Art Deco movement, prominent in the 1920s and 1930s, albeit lacking the eccentric golden touches.

 In this brief and seemingly forgotten era of the show, the set exhibited an abundance of wooden boards.
 These were accompanied by a number of jagged and slanted wall panels accentuated with green and white granite textures to offset the deluge of brown.
-Each of these wall pieces had horizontal grooves running through them to emphasise on the geometrical look that the style communicated.
-Underneath these sections were layers of a darker woodgrain, which separated the excess of tan on top from a stone grey at the lower part of the walls.
-An arched, metal rail was fixed to the top of the central wooden boards, with two shorter examples framing a rounded panel on the outer areas of the studio.
+Each of these wall pieces had horizontal grooves running through them.
+Underneath these sections were layers of a darker woodgrain, which separated the excess of tan on top from a stone grey at the bottom.
+An arched, metal rail was fixed to the top of the central wooden boards, with two shorter ones framing a rounded panel on the outer areas of the studio.
 The wooden set was constructed around a diamond-shaped platform, with a central void in front of the desks.
-A plan view of the platform's layout would have seen a similar resemblance to the inside of a baseball field, though this studio was hardly worthy of a home run.
+A plan view of the platform's layout would have seen a similar resemblance to the inside of a baseball field.

-This quirky design was the only one in which the desk was split into four smaller tables, therefore making it distinctive because its setup wouldn't be permitted today: players are now required to show each other their working when making the same declaration (though this wasn't the case at the time), and the distance between them on this configuration would have made that difficult.
-The two outer desks were roughly two-thirds longer in order to accommodate both members of Dictionary Corner — lexicographer and guest — on the left, who sat together.
+This quirky design was the only one in which the desk was split into four smaller tables, therefore making it distinctive because its setup wouldn't be permitted today: the players are now required to show each other their working when making the same declaration (though this wasn't the case at the time), and the distance between them on this configuration would have made that difficult.
+The two inside desks were squarish, while the outer two were slightly longer in order to accommodate both members of Dictionary Corner — lexicographer and guest — on the left side, who sat together.
 On a related note, this was the first set in which the position of Dictionary Corner was switched with Richard Whiteley, who was previously stationed at the left side of the studio.
 The desks here were the most unusual out of all that have been seen on the show, featuring sloped fronts and numerous overhangs.
 The front faces had a triangle motif imprinted on them, which was overlapped by protruding strips of wood to allow for a stylish drop shadow effect.
 On both sides of each table was a standing floor-mounted wedge block.
-The desks for the two contestants had their nameplate sitting on top, as well a seven-segment display embedded into the front to show their game score.
+The desks for the two contestants had their nameplate sitting on top, as well as a seven-segment display embedded into the front to show their score.

 Reprising its role as the centrepiece of the studio, the clock now sat on a protruding pedestal, level with the darker woodgrain sections, and rested against the two wooden boards either side of it; it was supported by two legs fixed into the walls.
 Because of the boards angling inwards, the set lighting caused the clock to cast a prominent dark shadow onto them.
 In conjunction with the set using a bottle green highlight colour, the border of the clock face and its hand were changed accordingly from the red colour they had been painted in before.